-Inquiries made by the lawyer are best handled by letter unless personal attendance is considered necessary or advisable.
+Inquiries made by the lawyer are best handled by letter or email (so there is a "written" record), unless personal attendance is considered necessary or advisable.

 (b) Searches

 In certain circumstances it may be appropriate to search registries for liabilities, such as the Personal Property Registry (for vehicle loans and evidence of a company's indebtedness or personally guaranteed corporate liabilities) and the court registry (for pending lawsuits, orders, and outstanding judgments).